 We aim to make a significant and measurable impact on improving the length and quality of the lives of Aboriginal Victorians in this decade.

 - close the gap in life expectancy for Aboriginal people living in Victoria

-- reduce the differences in infant mortality rates, morbidity and low birthweights between the general population and Aboriginal people
+- reduce the difference between the general population and Aboriginal people relating to infant mortality rates, morbidity and low birthweight

 - improve access to services and outcomes for Aboriginal people.